-As a member of The Sounding Board™, you'll be part of a powerful forum dedicated to addressing the core issues of running your company.
+As a member of The Sounding Board™, you'll be part of a powerful, confidential forum dedicated to addressing the core issues of running your company.

 Mary Ann Boccolini